Anne Catherine Emmerich: Purported apparitions

-Clemens Brentano's visits
+According to Clemens Maria Brentano

 At the time of Emmerich's second examination in 1819, Brentano visited her.
 He claimed that she told him he was sent to help her fulfill God's command, to express in writing the revelations made to her.
 Brentano became one of Emmerich's many supporters at the time, believing her to be a "chosen Bride of Christ".
 Professor Andrew Weeks claims that Brentano's own personal complexes were a factor in substituting Emmerich as a maternal figure in his own life.

 From 1819 until Emmerich's death in 1824, Brentano filled many notebooks with accounts of her visions involving scenes from the New Testament and the life of the Virgin Mary.
 Because Emmerich only spoke the Westphalian dialect, Brentano could not transcribe her words directly, and often could not even take notes in her presence, so he would quickly write in standard German when he returned to his own apartment a set of notes based on what he remembered of the conversations he had with Emmerich.
 Brentano edited the notes later, years after the death of Emmerich.

 About ten years after Emmerich had recounted her visions, Brentano completed editing his records for publication.
 In 1833, he published his first volume, The Dolorous Passion of Our Lord Jesus Christ According to the Meditations of Anne Catherine Emmerich.
 Brentano then prepared The Life of the Blessed Virgin Mary from the Visions of Anna Catherine Emmerich for publication, but he died in 1842.
 The book was published posthumously in 1852 in Munich.

-Catholic priest Karl Schmoger edited Brentano's manuscripts and from 1858 to 1880 published the three volumes of The Life of Our Lord.
+Catholic priest Karl Schmoger edited Brentano's manuscripts and from 1858 to 1860 published the three volumes of The Life of Our Lord.
 In 1881, a large illustrated edition followed.
-Schmoger also penned a biography of Anne Catherine Emmerich in two volumes that has been republished in English language editions.
+Schmoger also penned a biography of Anne Catherine Emmerich in two volumes from 1867 to 1870 that has been republished in English language editions.

 The Vatican does not endorse the authenticity of the books written by Brentano.
 However, it views their general message as "an outstanding proclamation of the gospel in service to salvation".
 Other critics have been less sympathetic and have characterized the books Brentano produced from his notes as "conscious elaborations of an overwrought romantic poet".